Article I. Name

 As Treasurer, the Secretary-Treasurer will maintain an active mailing list of all members with an accurate postal address and, if available, electronic mail address.

 A file will be kept with a listing of the dues schedule for each member.
 It is the duty of each member to inform the Treasurer of change of address.
 All dues remittances will be made out to the Frederick A. Coller Surgical Society, and sent to the Treasurer.
 The Treasurer will bill members annually.
 The Treasurer will close the books annually before the Annual Fall Meeting of the Society.
 The fiscal year will run from one Annual Fall Meeting to the next.
 At the conclusion of the fiscal year, the Treasurer will render a report to the membership at large indicating the financial status of the Society.

 The duties of the Council Members are to attend all meetings as called by the President, and to keep themselves informed about the wishes of the Membership of the Society so that they can properly reflect the opinion and desires of the Society at Council Meetings.
 A Council Member who is unable to attend a Council Meeting must notify the Secretary.
 The President may appoint a substitute to replace him or her temporarily.

 Article II.
 Meetings

-- At least one Clinical Meeting will be held each year at a time and place designated by the Council.
+- The Clinical Meeting will be held at least every other year at a time and place designated by the Council.
 Unless otherwise decided, the meeting will occur in Ann Arbor, Michigan.
 The duration and format of the non-scientific part of this meeting will be decided by the Local Arrangements Committee, and approved by the Council.
 The scientific program and awards for scientific papers will be made by the Program Committee and approved by the Council.

 - Active and Retired Members may invite guests to meetings of the Society.
 The President may invite guests to participate in the Scientific Program.
 Guests will not attend the Annual Business Meeting of the Society.